Stick McGhee: Early life

 McGhee was born in Knoxville, Tennessee, and grew up in Kingsport, Tennessee.
 He received his nickname when he was a child.
 He used a stick to push a wagon carrying his older brother Brownie McGhee, who had contracted polio.
 Granville began playing the guitar when he was thirteen years old.
 After his freshman year he dropped out of high school and worked with his father at the Eastman Kodak subsidiary, Tennessee Eastman Company in Kingsport.
 In 1940, Granville quit his job and moved to Portsmouth, Virginia, and then to New York City.
 He entered the military in 1942 and served in the U.S. Army during World War II.
 After being discharged in 1946, he settled in New York.

 Entertainment career

-In the military, McGhee often played his guitar.
-One of the songs he performed was "Drinkin' Wine, Spo-Dee-O-Dee".
-The original lyrics of the song were as follows: